ataylor89/weatherforecast/README.md

 To get the webapp working properly, the requirements have to be installed, a weather.ini file has to be created, and a Bing Maps API key has to be pasted into the weather.ini file.

 The weatherforecast application gets a weekly forecast for a city or a place.
 The user can search on the name of a city, or search on geographical coordinates (longitude and latitude), to look up a forecast.

+## Opening the website

+After starting the server with the command `python main.py`, the website can be opened in a web browser by visiting the URL `http://localhost:8080`.

+What happens when a web browser opens a website?

+The web browser establishes a connection with a web server.
+A connection is uniquely defined by a pair of sockets.
+Each socket has the form ipaddr:port, where ipaddr is an IP address and port is a port number.

+I think that the word *socket* originates in electrical sockets.
+When we plug a computer into an electrical socket, we create a connection between a wall socket and a socket (or port) on a computer that is designed to receive electricity.
+This connection allows for a current of electricity to pass between the wall socket and the computer.

+A connection between two processes (in this case a web browser and a web server) allows for a stream of bytes to be sent over a connection.
+The web browser and the web server communicate using the hypertext transfer protocol (HTTP).
+A protocol is a set of rules for communication.

+HTTP is based on requests and responses.
+The web browser makes a GET request for the index page of a website.
+The web server responds to this GET request with the index page of the website.

+The file `main.py` is literally the code for a web server.
+When we run the command `python main.py`, we start the web server.
+The web server is running on localhost (the client host machine) and listening on port 8080.
+When we open a web browser, we start the client.
+When we visit the URL `http://localhost:8080` in a web browser, we establish a connection between the web browser and the web server running at 127.0.0.1:8080.
+(The domain name `localhost` gets resolved to the IP address 127.0.0.1).
+The web browser makes a GET request for the index page of the web server.
+The web server responds with the contents of the `weather.html` index page.

+So far the web server `main.py` has two web services that can be called by the browser.
+The first web service handles a GET request for the index page and it has the path `/`.
+The second web service handles a POST request for the forecast and it has the path `/forecast`.
+It is customary to use a GET request to retrieve a web page.
+It is common to use a POST request to submit a form.
+A POST request can send a large amount of data in the request body, which makes it ideal for submitting a form.
+When we click the "search" button in the search form, we send a POST request to the web server, which responds with a JSON containing the weather forecast.
+A JSON is a data structure that stores data in a key-value format.

+This summarizes what happens when we open the URL `http://localhost:8080` in a web browser.
+We have talked about the client-server model of internet communication.
+We have talked about what a web browser is, what a web server is, what a socket is, what a connection is.
+A connection allows two processes to communicate.
+A connection is uniquely identified by the addresses of the two processes.
+When two processes establish a connection, they can communicate by sending or receiving a stream of bytes.
+I think that the word *socket* was inspired by electrical sockets.
+When we plug a computer into a wall socket, the computer receives electricity from the wall socket.
+When we connect a web browser to a web server, the two processes can send and receive data, like the text of a web page or the data in a form.